LillyUwuu/iGuessr/README.md

 Let's build shall we?

 1. First you need to have the Arduino IDE downloaded.
 [Link to the Arduino site](https://www.arduino.cc/en/software)
-2. In this github you will find a file named iGuessr_sketch.ino, upload this sketch to the ardunio
+2. In this github you will find a file named iGuessr_sketch.ino, upload this sketch to the ardunio (If you get any errors it likely means you're missing a few library's like Adafruit_GFX or Adafruit_TFTLCD, just download and retry)
-3.
+3. Once the sketch is uploaded you need to download Atmel Flip [Link to Atmel Flip page](https://www.microchip.com/en-us/development-tool/flip), This tool will turn the Arduino into a keyboard and back to stock if you want to reuse it later.
+4.